 Most of the jAlbum skins are intended to show photograph albums.
 However, I needed to show an artist's portfolio, and the requirements are a bit different.
-Although Mirage is intended to display art, it also works well for photo albums, as long as you don't want to show photo meta-data (e.g. aperture, focal length).
+Although Mirage was initially intended to display art, it also works very well for photo albums, as long as you don't want to show photo meta-data (e.g. aperture, focal length).

 1) Why use the Mirage skin?